bytebodger/allow/README.md

    allow.aFunction(theCallback);
    /*
       This will fail unless a function is provided as the value for theCallback.
 It doesn't care what's inside the function.
 It can even be blank, like:
       () => {}
       But it must be a function of some kind.
+      In JavaScript, a class will also show typeof 'function'.
+However, this check will fail if a class is passed into theCallback.
     */
 }
 ```